KnutAM/MaterialModels/README.md

 # MaterialModels
 This repository contains user material models for Abaqus (UMAT) written by Knut Andreas Meyer.
-It with different model categories, located in the "models" folder.
+It has different model categories, located in the "models" folder.
 Each category contains (at least) three items:
 - src: A folder containing the source code necessary to build the model
 - doc: A folder containing documentation for the models
 - ref.bib: Latex bibliography file with reference(s) to the appropriate paper(s)

 If you publish results based on any of these models, please cite the relevant paper.
-If you are presenting results obtained with any of these models, please mention this repository.
+If you are presenting results obtained with any of these models, please also mention this repository.

 Additionally, the "models" folder contains a umat_utils folder, with general-purpose codes used by several models.